felipeLeao18/Py-Speed-Test/README.md

 # How to run
   - pip install speedtest-cli
   - Clone the project
-  - Open the containing folder on a terminal
+  - Open the containing folder in a terminal
   - enter the command: "python3 pySpeedTest.py"